airbrain-org/traingen/README.md

 - Large_Scale_Smoke

 ## Step 2: Observation Selection
 Images generated for tagged objects are called "**Observations**".
 As mentioned above, the tag used must match that of the "**Observed Object Tag**" property of ImageGenerator.
-Optionally, a script maybe added to allow the appearance of each observation to be randomized at the beginning of each new image.
+Optionally, a script may be added to allow the appearance of each observation to be randomized at the beginning of each new image.

 In the example shown below, the script "ParticleObservation" (provided with TrainGen) is added to the Large_Scale_Smoke object.
-The ParticleObservation component is retrieved in the SelectObservation method of ImageGenerator and, if present, the the Randomize method is called.
+The ParticleObservation component is retrieved in the SelectObservation method of ImageGenerator and, if present, the Randomize method is called.

 If your observation is a particle system the ParticleObservation.cs script may be added to your object.
 The way in which each observation is randomized is highly dependent on the type of objects it contains so you will need to examine the source code of ParticleObservation.cs to see if it is applicable.

 !["ParticleObservation.cs Inspector"](docs/particle_observation_inspector.jpg "ParticleObservation.cs Inspector")

 ## Step 3: Generating Images
 Press the play button in the Unity IDE and then press the right-shift key.
 This will cause the camera to move to the first Observation and, if the object is visible, capture an image.
-Press the right-shift key again and the camera will move to the next randomly generated position and capture an other image.
-This process will continue until the specified number of Observations with visible objects have been captured.
+Press the right-shift key again and the camera will move to the next randomly generated position and capture another image.
+This process will continue until the specified number of Observations with visible objects has been captured.
 Additional images will be captured for the same camera position, but without a visible object.
-The number of images captured w/wo visible objects is configured using the "Max Images Per Observation" and "**Visibility Proportion**" properties.
+The number of images captured w/wo visible objects is configured using the "**Max Images Per Observation**" and "**Visibility Proportion**" properties.

-Captured images are saved in the "screenshots" directory of the Unity project directory.
+Captured images are saved in the "**screenshots**" directory of the Unity project directory.
 Images with visible objects are saved in a subdirectory with the same name as the value of the "**Observed Object Tag**" property.
-Images without visible objects are saved in the "nothing" subdirectory.
+Images without visible objects are saved in the "**nothing**" subdirectory.

 To allow image generation to proceed automatically without requiring the right-shift key to be pressed for each image, check the "**Enable Auto Image**" property.
-Uncheck the same property to return to manual image generation.
+Un-check the same property to return to manual image generation.

-# Long Term Project Plan
+# Project Plan

 ## TrainGen
 Additional enhancements are planned to allow TrainGen to randomly vary other aspects of the scene, including:
 - Automatic creation of smoke on the terrain at a specified density, at random locations
 - Randomization of the weather and lighting
-- Automatic selection of predefined terrains after the required number of images for another terrain have been generated
+- Automatic selection of predefined terrains after the required number of images for a particular terrain have been generated

+## Deep Network Training
-## Use of TrainGen Images to Seed a Generative Adversarial Network (GAN)
+- Use of TrainGen Images to Seed a Generative Adversarial Network (GAN)
-## Deployment on a UAS
+- Deployment of a deep network on a UAS, trained with images generated by TrainGen

 ## Integration with Unity's ML-Agents Tool
 ![](docs/ml-agents_integration.jpg "ML-Agents Integration")
 Unity Technologies has made available a toolkit to support the creation of machine learning algorithms that interact with the graphical content in a Unity project.
-Tensor Flow is used for those algorithms that use Deep Learning.
+TensorFlow is used for those machine learning algorithms that use Deep Learning.

-In the diagram shown below TrainGen is used in a Unity project that uses ML-Agents to communicate with a Generative Adversarial Network (GAN) developed with TensorFlow, and send dynamically generated training images.
+In the diagram shown below TrainGen is used in a Unity project with ML-Agents to communicate with a Generative Adversarial Network (GAN) developed with TensorFlow.
 The feature vector which controls the content of the generated images is formed as the output of the Image Generator network and later sent back to the Unity project to be rendered.
-The Image Classifier accepts these rendered images as training input to a classifier network which attempts to classify the renered image.
+The Image Classifier accepts these rendered images as training input to a classifier network which attempts to classify the rendered image.
 The output of this classification is used as input to the Image Generator which forms another feature vector for rendering.
-The objective of the Image Generator network is to create images that the classifier is unable to identify.
+The objective of the Image Generator network is to create images that the classifier is unable to identify, thereby training the Image Classifier in an adversarial context.

 # Call for Collaboration
 The primary mission of AirBrain.org is to enable the creation of open source machine learning solutions for use in the aerial domain.
 This cannot happen without the involvement of many other collaborators from various domains, some of which are listed below.
-If you would like to contribute to this project, or have any ideas on how we can begin collaboration with any of the entities listed below, please post to the Issues section of github for this project.
+If you would like to contribute to this project, or have any ideas on how we can begin collaboration with any of the entities listed below, please post to the Issues section of github for this particular repo.
 If you would prefer to communicate privately send a message to airbrain.org@gmail.com.

 - Universities and government authorities conducting research on early fire detection
 - Researchers investigating the use of simulation data to train machine learning algorithms for aerial observation